 The Publish widget includes some valuable items such as publication scheduler, revision history, and monitors of the Yoast tool for readability and SEO.

-For website redesigns, Wordpress does not offer a native staging environment, so you'll have to get creative when working on a WordPress website design for a refresh of your current site.
+For website redesigns, WordPress does not offer a native staging environment, so you'll have to get creative when working on a WordPress website design for a refresh of your current site.

 One of the great things about HubSpot is that the social media tools are baked right in.
 There is no need to find an integration or worry about syncing (as you will in WordPress).

 A social media publishing tool appears immediately after scheduling or publishing a post or page.
 Simply click share and select your social channel(s).
 A post draft will be automatically populated with the blog post title, image, link, and meta description.

 You can select a date and time manually or select from HubSpot's suggested times with a click.
 The social post editor includes quick icons to add images, video (Facebook), attachments, and emojis.

-You can add additional social accounts, such as Facebook, Twitter or Google+ to share that blog post from, then customize the send date and time for each.
+You can add additional social accounts, such as Facebook, Twitter, or Google+ to share that blog post from, then customize the send date and time for each.

 The HubSpot CRM picks up on social media activity by contacts.
 This can be used to create smart lists with targeted campaigns to contacts who are engaging on social.
 And sales can see these interactions to prioritize outreach.